The Tinies are quickly developing, and the child’s absorbent mind is learning the mechanics of their world.

 Our staff are trained to ask the child questions and wait for answers, narrate the materials, and model resilience and self regulation.

-We add developmentally appropriate lessons like “The Good Shepherd calls his sheep by name,” the Annunciation to Mary, the colors of the church year, and a weekly celebration at the prayer table.
+We add developmentally appropriate lessons like Psalm 23 the Annunciation to Mary, the colors of the church year, and a weekly celebration at the prayer table.
 We assist the child to spiritually grow in the world their bodies are yearning to explore.

 We also have an open door for families to talk with our guides and access to the Inclusive Atrium resources.